-It is important to be aware that some children may be able to mask certain characteristics and traits which may indicate the need for a diagnosis.
-Females may also present autistic characteristics differently.
+It is important to be aware that some children may be able to mask certain difficulties which may indicate the need for a diagnosis - for example autism may present differently in females.

-Autistic women and girls may be better at masking their traits in order to fit in with their peers and have a more even profile of social skills in general.
-Some examples of the way in which autistic traits can be presented differently with females include:
+Autistic women and girls may be better at masking their difficulties in order to fit in with their peers and have a more even profile of social skills in general.
+Some examples of the way in which autism can be presented differently with females include: